mattbowen/lkkanban/README.rst

 ========================================

 LKKanban aspires to make it easy to interact with LeanKitKanban via python.
-Unlike other python LeanKit libraries, it is permissively licenses (it uses ISC).
+Unlike other python LeanKit libraries, it is permissively licensed (it uses ISC).
 Although it aspires to provide a pythonic API, right now it is just a simple wrapper around the HTTP API, using Kenneth Reitz's excellent `Requests <http://docs.python-requests.org/en/latest/index.html>`_.
 In fact,